 Please visit our dedicated ash genome website at www.ashgenome.org for latest updates and data.

 The Buggs lab has sequenced and assembled the genome of the ash tree Fraxinus excelsior.
-This has been funded by an urgency grant from NERC, as part of a rapid response to the spread of ash dieback in the United Kingdom.
+This was published in Nature in January 2017.
+Our work was funded by an urgency grant from NERC, as part of a rapid response to the spread of ash dieback in the United Kingdom.

-The whole genome sequence of a British ash tree will contribute to a wider research programme to identify genes in ash conferring resistance to Chalara fraxinea.
+The whole genome sequence of a British ash tree contributes to a wider research programme to identify genes in ash conferring resistance to Hymenoscyphus fraxinea.

 The ash tree being sequenced has been sourced from Earth Trust, and is the offspring of a self-fertilisation of an ash tree in the Cotswolds, carried out by Dr David Boshier as part of the FRAXIGEN project.